 Why Must I Get a Waiver to Travel to the U.S.?

 It is illegal for a Canadian or resident to attempt entrance into the U.S. with most criminal records.
 If you risk trying to enter by land or air, and you are not a U.S citizen or do not have a valid U.S. Entry Waiver, you may be barred from entry, arrested, detained and/or face confiscation of personal property in your possession.
-It is a serious offence to attempt entrance into the United States illegally.
+It is a serious offense to attempt entrance into the United States illegally.

-Start by finding out if you need and/or qualify for a U.S. Waiver, or call 866-383-9744.
+Start by finding out if you need and/or qualify for a U.S. Waiver, or Schedule a call.

 What is a U.S. Entry Waiver?